artsy/hokusai/docs/Command_Reference.md

   - `hokusai remote env unset` - Remove environment variables stored on the Kubernetes server
   - `hokusai remote env delete` - Delete the Kubernetes configmap object `{project_name}-environment`

-* `hokusai remote deploy` - Update the Kubernetes deployment to a given image tag.
-* `hokusai remote promote` - Update the Kubernetes deployment on production to match the deployment running on staging.
-* `hokusai remote refresh` - Refresh the project's deployment(s).
-* `hokusai remote history` - Print the project's deployment(s) history.
 * `hokusai remote gitdiff` - Print a git diff between the tags deployed on production vs staging.
 * `hokusai remote gitlog`  - Print a git log comparing the tags deployed on production vs staging, can be used to see what commits are going to be promoted.
 * `hokusai remote run` - Launch a container and run a given command.
 It exits with the status code of the command run in the container (useful for `rake` tasks, etc).